Embarcadero/Dev-Cpp/Source/README.txt

 The the main executable devcpp.exe can be built using the following steps:

-	1) Compile and Install the following packages:
+	1) Compile and Install the following package(s):
 		Source\VCL\DevCpp.dpk
 		Source\VCL\SynEditPackages\SynEdit_<Delphi Version>.dpk
 		Source\VCL\ClassBrowsing\ClassBrowsing.dpk

-	2) Compile resources by running the following scripts:
+	2) Compile resources by running the following script(s):
 		Source\CompileResources.bat

 	3) Open the project file devcpp.dpr.
 Your IDE should not produce any